fabferri/az-pattern/route-server/hub-spoke-rs-er-alternative-path-onprem/README.md

 - deletion of the ExpressRoute Gateway,
 - creation of new ExpressRoute Gateway in zoning SKU,
 - creation of new ExpressRoute Connection, between the new ExpressRoute Gateway and the ExpressRoute circuit.
-Along the process of ExpressRoute Gateway migration, the configuration with transitive vnet aims to route the traffic though an alternative path between the hub-spoke vnets and the on-premises networks.
+Along the process of ExpressRoute Gateway migration, the configuration with transit vnet aims to route the traffic though an alternative path between the hub-spoke vnets and the on-premises networks.

 [![2]][2]